AdaCore/spark2014/docs/ug/en/appendix/semantics_of_floating_point_operations.rst

 SPARK considers the floating point values which represent positive, negative infinity or NaN as invalid.
 Proof obligations are generated that such values cannot occur.

+SPARK considers rounding on floating point arithmetic operations to follow Round-Nearest-Even (RNE) mode, where a real result is rounded to the nearest floating point value, and ties are resolved to the floating-point with a zero in the last place.
+This mode of rounding should be forced if needed on the hardware to be able to rely on the results of GNATprove regarding floating point arithmetic.